-Donald Trump’s Call To Imprison Protestors Who Damage Federal Buildings Resurfaces
+Donald Trump's Call To Imprison Protestors Who Damage Federal Buildings Resurfaces

-After Donald Trump’s supporters stormed and breached Capitol Hill on Wednesday, his past comments on the arrest of protestors who damage federal buildings resurfaced on social media.
+After Donald Trump's supporters stormed and breached Capitol Hill on Wednesday, his past comments on the arrest of protesters who damage federal buildings resurfaced on social media.

 "Flashback: July 27.
 Trump called for protesters who damaged federal buildings to get a minimum of 10 years in prison," MSNBC producer Kyle Griffin tweeted along with an image of Trump's tweet.